-National or regionally appropriate methodologies and Best Available Information\ for assessments for HCV 4:
+National or regionally appropriate methodologies and Best Available Information for assessments for HCV 4:

-National or regional methodologies for assessing occurrences of the HCV 4 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For guidance in identifying and assessing other examples of HCV 4 that may exist in the management unit, consider: FSC (2019) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.4, Identification of HCV 4).
-See also the FSC Ecosystem Services Procedure (FSC, 2017b).
+National or regional methodologies for assessing occurrences of the HCV 4 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For guidance in identifying and assessing other examples of HCV 4 that may exist in the management unit, consider: FSC (2020a) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.4, Identification of HCV 4).
+Consider also the FSC Ecosystem Services Procedure (FSC, 2017b).

-National or regional strategies for maintaining and/or enhancing the HCV 4 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 4: Strategies to protect any water catchments of importance to local communities located within or downstream of the Management Unit , and areas within the unit that are particularly unstable or susceptible to erosion.
-Examples may include protection zones, harvest prescriptions, chemical use restrictions, and/or prescriptions for road construction and maintenance, to protect water catchments and upstream and upslope areas.
-For all HCV 4: Where enhancement is identified as the objective, measures to restore water quality and quantity are in place.
-For all HCV 4: Where identified HCV 4 ecosystem services include climate regulation, strategies to maintain or enhance carbon sequestration and storage are in place.
-For all HCV 4: See the codes of practice in SBB (2011).
+National or regional strategies for maintaining and/or enhancing the HCV 4 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For water catchments of importance to local communities located within or downstream of the Management Unit, and areas within the unit that are particularly unstable or susceptible to erosion: Protection zones, harvest prescriptions, chemical use restrictions, and/or prescriptions for road construction and maintenance, to protect water catchments and upstream and upslope areas.
+Where enhancement is identified as the objective, measures to restore water quality and quantity are in place.
+For climate regulation: Strategies to maintain or enhance carbon sequestration and storage are in place.
+For water sources for local communities, Indigenous Peoples, or urban areas: Logging should be excluded.
+For other water catchments designated as HCV, logging and other activities are limited to RIL practices, to protect water quality and aquifer recharge.
+(Per FSC PNG & WWF PNG, 2006; MECDM, 2014) For slopes and soils vulnerable to erosion or compaction: Harvest does not utilize wheeled or ground based skidding, or high lead or skyline cable logging.
+(Per FSC PNG & WWF PNG, 2006) For flood-prone rivers (e.g., in floodplains): Consider designating wider buffer zones, to ensure the presence of riparian vegetation when river channels shift.
+(Per Daemeter, 2017) For mangroves: Consider the recommendations of the MESCAL and MARSH projects.
+(Per MECDM, 2014) For forests susceptible to fire: Work with local communities to educate about fire risks and minimize ignition risks.
+In plantations, a fire break buffer zone is also provided.
+(Per FSC PNG & WWF PNG, 2006)